 Athletics: NCAA Division III, USA South Athletic Conference.
 Men's and women's basketball, lacrosse, golf, soccer, cross country and tennis; women's softball and volleyball; men's baseball.

 Financial Aid: More than 90 percent of students receive financial assistance through scholarships, grants, loans or employment.

-Accreditation: Southern Association of Colleges and Schools (SACS); National League of Nursing Accrediting Commission (NLNAC); and the Association of Collegiate Business Schools (ACBSP).
+Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); National League of Nursing Accrediting Commission (NLNAC); and the Association of Collegiate Business Schools (ACBSP).